 Use the DISM tool

-- Type DISM.exe /Online /Cleanup-image /Restorehealth and press Enter.
-This will scan your system for errors and attempt to fix them.
+- Then, type DISM.exe /Online /Cleanup-image /Restorehealth and press Enter.
+The program will attempt to scan and fix your system’s errors.

 Install pending updates